CameronBrooks11/Cams-Nexus/pages/Apache and PHP Setup on Windows.md

 - **Verify Installation**
 	- Open `http://localhost` in a web browser to see the Apache test page.
 - **Set ServerName**
-	- Go to httpd.conf and uncomment and change the ServerName to `ServerName localhost:80` or your website name
+	- Go to httpd.conf and uncomment and change the ServerName to `ServerName localhost:80` or your website name/IP
 - ## Step 2: Install PHP
 - **Download PHP**
 	- Go to [PHP for Windows](https://windows.php.net/download) and download the latest Thread Safe PHP version.